 Referring your patients to Quitline

 Quitline is a confidential, evidenced-based telephone counselling service.
-Highly trained Quitline counsellors use behaviour change techniques and motivational interviewing over multiple calls to help people plan, make and sustain a quit attempt.
+Qualified Quitline counsellors use behaviour change techniques and motivational interviewing over multiple calls to help people plan, make and sustain a quit attempt.

 There are two ways to refer patients to Quitline: